 – Improved coordination between different teams and stakeholders: The energy sector is complex, with many different stakeholders and factors at play.
 Clear, well-managed management systems can help to streamline processes and improve communication between all parties involved.

-3. How to implement Project Cost and Performance Management in your company
+3. How to implement Project Cost and Project Performance Management in your company

 - Bring onboard a software tool that brings everything into one place: As discussed, having visibility over live project data is the key to any PCPM team.
 Implement a software that brings all project data into one place and can be used to generate reports on a regular basis.
 These reports are used to track progress, identify issues, and assess the overall health of projects.
 In Proteus this reporting capability is built in to each workflow and forms the basis of the project controls features.